Comprehending Appraisals

-Their home's purchase can be the most significant investment most of us could ever encounter.
-Whether it's a main residence, an additional vacation home or an investment, purchasing real property is a detailed transaction that requires multiple people working in concert to pull it all off.
+A home purchase is the most serious financial decision most people will ever make.
+Whether it's where you raise your family, an additional vacation home or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple people working in concert to pull it all off.

-Practically all the participants are quite familiar.
-The real estate agent is the most recognizable entity in the transaction.
-Then, the mortgage company provides the money required to bankroll the transaction.
-And the title company makes sure that all requirements of the sale are completed and that a clear title passes to the buyer from the seller.
+You're probably familiar with the parties taking part in the transaction.
+The real estate agent is the most known face in the exchange.
+Next, the bank provides the financial capital required to fund the deal.
+And the title company makes sure that all areas of the exchange are completed and that the title is clear to pass from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the real estate is worth the purchase price?
+So, what party is responsible for making sure the real estate is worth the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from American Appraisal, Inc. will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the shape a reasonable person would expect them to be.
-To ensure the stated size of the property is accurate and illustrate the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the house.
+Our first duty at American Appraisal, Inc. is to inspect the property to determine its true status.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a typical buyer would expect them to be.
+To ensure the stated size of the property is accurate and document the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the house.

 Cost Approach

-Here, the appraiser pulls information on local construction costs, the cost of labor and other factors to calculate how much it would cost to construct a property nearly identical to the one being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
-It's also the least used method.
+This is where the appraiser gathers information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Appraisers become very familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject at hand.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-• If, for example, the comparable has an extra half bath that the subject doesn't, the appraiser may deduct the value of that half bath from the sales price of the comparable home.
+• If, for example, the comparable has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in Bakersfield and Kern, American Appraisal, Inc. can't be beat.
-The sales comparison approach to value is typically given the most importance when an appraisal is for a home exchange.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true worth of features of homes in Bakersfield and Kern, American Appraisal, Inc. can't be beat.
+This approach to value is usually awarded the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-It all comes down to this, an appraiser from American Appraisal, Inc. will help you attain the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+At the end of the day, an appraiser from American Appraisal, Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.